FelixSelter/JEnv-for-Windows/README.md

  2. Put it into a folder which is in your path so it can be called by the command line.

  3. Now you can add your different java versions and swap between them.

+ 4. Call the jenv.bat file.
+Not the PowerShell file!

  4. I hope I could help you.
 Else open an issue